 2. Ask Your Customers to Negotiate on the Retainage

 The old adage “It never hurts to ask” applies here.
 Has your company been in business for a long time with an equally long track record of success?
 Does your business have a stellar reputation?
-Then ask to negotiate the percentage of retainage withheld.
+Then ask to negotiate the percentage withheld.

 Once you know what you’re getting into, and once you’ve exhausted all of your alternatives, then you can plan for the cash flow reality.
 You need to KNOW YOUR FINANCIAL NUMBERS.
-Do the math (i.e., do a project cash flow forecast) and make a plan to have access to the working capital required to “float” the withheld retainage.
+Do the math (i.e., do a project cash flow forecast) and make a plan to have access to the working capital required to “float” the withheld money.

 4. Don’t Be Afraid to Leverage Your Lien Rights in Order to Get Paid